meilisearch/deserr/README.md

-# Jayson
+# Deserr

 ## Introduction

-Jayson is a crate for deserializing data, with the ability to return custom, type-specific errors upon failure.
+Deserr is a crate for deserializing data, with the ability to return custom, type-specific errors upon failure.

-Unlike serde, Jayson does not parse the data in its serialization format itself, but offload the work to other crates.
+Unlike serde, Deserr does not parse the data in its serialization format itself, but offload the work to other crates.
 Instead, it deserializes the already-parsed serialized data into the final type.
 For example: